openearth/xbeach-docs/docs/xbeach_manual.rst

    <Hm0> <Tp> <mainang> <gammajsp> <s> <duration> <dtbc>

 Note that we refer to the keywords used in a regular JONSWAP definition file in this example, with three differences: 1) the peak period rather than the peak frequency is defined 2) the duration is added (similar to :par:`rt` in *params.txt*) 3) the time resolution is added (similar to :par:`dtbc` in *params.txt*).
 The duration and boundary condition time step in this file overrules :par:`rt` and :par:`dtbc` in *params.txt*.
-This format is also used for time-varying stationary wave boundary conditions as described in
+This format is also used for time-varying stationary wave boundary conditions as described in :ref:`sec-spatiotemporal-varying-wbc`.

-.
 As an example, the JONSWAP spectrum definition file presented above would look as follows if the significant wave height should be increased with 0.2 m every hour:

 **jonswap.txt**